otaviolemos/thewisepad-core/readme.md

-## theWiseDev | This is an API of a backend for a simple notepad application.
+## theWisePad | This is an API of a backend for a simple notepad application.
 It was written in Node.js and TypeScript following the Clean Architecture principles.

 The API was developed using concepts from *Clean Architecture*, *Domain-Driven Design*, *Test-Driven Development*, *Continuos Refactoring*, and *Atomic Commits*.